Basic Academic and Environmental Principles

 - Solicit, accept or condone the solicitation or acceptance of any gift, favor or form of entertainment and/or hospitality from any person or corporation having dealings with the Library that may result in undue benefit.

-- Engaging in business transactions or having financial, or other personal interests which are inconsistent with the impartial discharge of their duties.
+- Engage in business transactions or have financial, or other personal interests which are inconsistent with the impartial discharge of their duties.

 - Extend preferential treatment to any person, relatives, friends, organizations, or groups in which they have or their relatives have a pecuniary interest.